bigobject-inc/fluentd-bigobject-docker/README.md

 # fluentd-bigobject-docker

-This image contains Fluentd and the output plugin (out_bigobject.rb) for sending data to BigObject.
+This image contains Fluentd and the output plugins (out_bigobject.rb, out_bigobject_avro.rb) for sending data to BigObject.
 It provides an example where the user wish to monitor a file, and insert data into BigObject when new rows are added.

 ## How to build